diegomevertec/test-javascript-api/README.md

 }
 ```

-expiredATHM.
+`expiredATHM`.
 This function consumes “/findPayment” service and should return a JSON object with the details of the transaction.

 ```javascript
 {